Davwyn/MurrpTools-WinKit/README.md

 7. **--Image MurrpTools to Flash Drive--**

+   You will need an ISO to Flash Drive imaging tool to 'flash' the MurrpTools software to a flash drive and make it bootable.

    You can use any ISO to Flash Drive imaging tool you prefer, but here are instructions using Rufus below:

    **-Using Rufus-**

    Rufus Tool is available at: https://rufus.ie

+   Download either the full or portable version of Rufus and open it and select the below settings

    **Reccomended setings for Rufus:**
       - Partition scheme: GPT